nordael/tunts/README.md

 1. Download the folder Tunts

 2. Inside the folder execute the command:

    **gradle init --type basic**

+   and accept all the default options.

    2.1 In order to execute the aplication, you must have installed **java 1.8 or greater**.